| |

 Skip Counting on a Number Line Maze Challenge

 Various entertaining mazes with various themes and scenarios can be found in this pdf.
-A child’s creativity and cognitive abilities are developed through this enjoyable math game.
+Solve them according to the instructions.